Camillebzd/etherlink-wrapped-asset-bridge/README.md

 1. Call `estimateBridgeFee(uint16 remoteChainId, bool useZro, bytes calldata adapterParams)` in `WrappedTokenBridge`.
 2. Call `bridge(address localToken, uint16 remoteChainId, uint amount, address to, bool unwrapWeth, LzLib.CallParams calldata callParams, bytes memory adapterParams)` supplying `nativeFee` obtained earlier as a value.
 This will burn wrapped tokens and send a LayerZero message to `OriginalTokenBridge` contract on another chain to unlock original tokens.

+# Etherlink testnet tests

+I changed a lot of things including the base contracts of the LZApp from LayerZero because the destination and source chain ID are actually stored in an uint16.
+The maximum value storable is then 65k but the Etherlink testnet chain ID is 128123 so you can't use it on this protocol.
+That is why I manually changed these uint in all the code.

+Do not redeploy the contracts for Etherlink testnet and BSC testnet.
+If you want to do so, you will have to manually change everything too.